pointel-com-br/www.pointel/public/pibook/Desenvolvimento de Software - HTML.md

 Gabarito: Correto

-Item.
 19. (CESPE-TJ AM -2019) Acerca do desenvolvimento web mediante o uso do HTML 5, do JavaScript, do XML e do CSS, julgue o item subsequente.

 A XHTML 5 é uma serialização XML que tem as mesmas características e sintaxes do